aws-samples/aws-appsync-calorie-tracker-workshop/5_NEPTUNE_SUGGESTIONS/README.md

 # Module 5: Configuring the App to provide the Food suggestions

-Now that you have got an Amazon Neptune cluster and AWS Cloud9 environment setup, lets load the dataset into our Neptune Cluster.
+Now that you have got the Calorie tracker application up and running, lets configure the app to provide food suggestions.
+In this module, we will first create S3 VPC endpoint, load the dataset into Netptune cluster and then update AppSync schema and resolver to return the food suggestions to the user.

 Steps:
 - [1.1.
 Create S3 VPC Endpoint](#11-create-amazon-s3-vpc-endpoint)